If you have minor or dependent children, you need to consider with whom they will stay and what contact the other party must-have.

 It would be best if you also considered their schooling and other needs.

-This is also one of the most litigated aspects of divorce as parents usually are genuinely concerned with the wellbeing of their children.
+This is also one of the most litigated aspects of divorce, as parents are usually genuinely concerned with their children’s wellbeing.

-The court will always take the “best interest of the minor children” principle into consideration.
+The court will always consider the “best interest of the minor children” principle.

 If parents cannot agree to where the children will reside (primary caregiver) or what contact the other parent will have, then the Family Advocate needs to be involved in the matter.

-Also, the maintenance of the minor or dependent children must either be agreed to or the court must decide it.
+Also, the maintenance of the minor or dependent children must either be agreed to or the court must decide.

 Even if the parties have an agreement in place regarding the minor children, the Family Advocate must endorse the agreement.